 My Evening Skincare Routine

 CLEANSER // At night I “double cleanse” meaning I remove my makeup and then I clean my skin.
-I love this balm to clean my makeup or this cleansing oil.
 You could absolutely use just this step if you don’t wear a lot of makeup and/or aren’t crazy like I am.
-I usually remove my makeup, go take a shower and use Tula’s cleanser to clean my face.
+I usually remove my makeup, go take a shower and use the same Revision Brightening cleanser as my morning routine.

-TREATMENTS // Ok so at nighttime is when you want to use your Tretinoin, aka Retin-A (The ingredient is Tretinoin and Retin-A is a brand name) and then any spot treatments.
+TREATMENTS // Ok so at nighttime is when you want to use your Tretinoin, aka Retin-A (the ingredient is Tretinoin and Retin-A is a brand name for retinol).
+Spot treatments should be applied during this portion of your skincare routine as well.
 I use the Obagi Tretinoin cream in .05% and it is a prescription.
-If I’m broken out I will use this drying lotion after the Tretinoin on my breakouts only.
+If I’m broken out I will use this drying lotion after the Tretinoin, applying on my breakouts only.

 If you are very sensitive to Tretinoin start off my mixing it with your moisturizer and applying every couple of days.
 Then try to apply it every couple of days and follow immediately with a moisturizer.
 After that you could move to using it every day and following with a moisturizer.
 Once your skin is conditioned you should put it on and let it sit for a bit before you apply your moisturizer for maximum benefit.

 FACE OIL // Face oil is the area where I have the most to learn!
 I operated under the “my skin is oily, I don’t need hydration” mentality for far too long.
 Everyone needs moisturizer and hydration, ESPECIALLY people with oily skin.
 If you don’t give your skin the hydration it needs then it will just produce more oil.
-This moisturizer by Tula has helped my skin immensely but, you know me, I want to try it all!
-I’ve used this one that I think is good and I really want to try this one!
+I love the Kiehls Midnight Recovery Oil and BeautyCounter’s Brightening Face Oil if I’m feeling extra dry or if I’m using a Gua-Sha.